LucianoCirino/MHWI_AmmoCrafter/README.md

 `MHWI_AmmoCrafter` is an automatic  ammunition crafting tool for Monster Hunter World.

 ## Features
-- **Description**: Crafts up to three different ammo types automatically based on a set of conditions.
+- **Description**: Crafts an ammo type automatically based on a set of conditions.
 - **Craft Conditions**: Users select a specific ammo type and set a thresholds limit as the main crafting condition.
-- **Trigger Mechanisms**: Auto-crafting is triggered when the craft conditions are met and after the pressing of the firing button.
-If holding the firing button, the script will continually run the auto-crafting check at a specified frequency.
+- **Trigger Mechanisms**: Auto-crafting is triggered when the craft conditions are met while holding the firing button.
 - **Compatible Controls**: Supports both PS4 Controller and Keyboard & Mouse setups.

 ## Usage